rushahi626/BCG_Case_Study_Project/README.md

 Go to the Project Directory: $ cd 'BCG Sprk Project' run pip install command to import all dependencies listed on setup.py pip install .
+Ensure that the Spark and Java JDK environments are properly set up.
 Run main.py file using Spark Submit spark-submit main.py